 2. Your Friends

-Ask yourself who are your true friends.
+Ask yourself who are your real friends.
 Take a few minutes today to catch up with them.
-Besides being one of the joys of life, true friendships are an excellent form of communal insurance.
-In times of crisis, whether emotional, spiritual or financial, true friendships are invaluable.
+Besides being one of the joys of life, real friendships are an excellent form of mutual insurance.
+In times of crisis, whether emotional, spiritual, or financial, real friendships are invaluable.

 Appreciate the miracle of life.
 It’s easy to focus on the drudgery and challenges of life and forget the gift of life.
 The odds against us existing were astronomically large.
 We are all lucky to be alive.

 On a more practical level, gratitude breeds contentment: a sure way to avoid compulsive spending.